Traumatic Brain / Head Injury

 Our firm is nationally recognized as award-winning experts in brain injury law and for our advocacy for victims and survivors.
-We helped craft the nation’s first return-to-play law, inspired by our client Zackery Lystedt, to protect young athletes from life threatening concussions.
-The key mandates in Washington’s Lystedt Law went on to pass in all 50 states and was even adopted and endorsed by American College of Sports Medicine and the NFL.
+We helped craft the nation’s first return-to-play law for contact sports, inspired by our client Zackery Lystedt, to protect young athletes from life threatening concussions.
+The key mandates in Washington’s Lystedt Law went on to pass in all 50 states and was even supported and endorsed by American College of Sports Medicine and the NFL.

-From our work with the Brain Injury Alliances of Washington, to our protective care for our clients who have suffered a brain injury, we not only know how to structure your case but we understand brain and head injury at the medical level.
+From our work with the non-profit state-wide Brain Injury Alliance of Washington to our protective care for our clients who have suffered a brain injury, we not only know how to develop evidence and structure your case to prove its wide-ranging impact. .

-Our clients get access to a pool of knowledge, community resources and a level of collaborative care that other firms simply can’t offer during and long after their case is resolved.
+Our clients get access to a pool of medical and legal knowledge, community resources and a level of collaborative care that other firms simply can’t offer.